Abhinil-07/Titanic-Survival-Prediction/README.md

 ## Usage

-To use this model, simply clone this repository and run the `titanic_nb_classifier.ipynb` notebook in Jupyter Notebook.
+To use this model, simply clone this repository and run the `Titanic Crash Survival.ipynb` notebook in Jupyter Notebook.
 The notebook contains the code for preprocessing the data, training the Naive Bayes classifier, and evaluating the model's performance.

 ## Results